-The conversation - which was moderated by Liz Bracken-Thompson of Thompson and Bender - featured Joseph Simone, President of Simone Development Companies and his daughters, VP of Leasing & Property Management Operations Joanna and President of Simone Management Group Patricia; Joseph Armentano, CEO of Paraco Gas Corp and his daughter, Executive VP of Sales and Business Development Christina Armentano; Robert Weisz, CEO of RPW Group, and his daughter, VP of Operations Alexandra Weisz; as well as Houlihan-Parnes Realtors' Managing Partner James Houlihan and his daughter, Senior Director and Counsel Christina L. Houlihan.
+The conversation, which was moderated by Liz Bracken-Thompson of Thompson and Bender, featured Joseph Simone, President of Simone Development Companies, as well as his daughters President Patricia and VP of Leasing & Property Management Operations Joanna Simone; Joseph Armentano, CEO of Paraco Gas Corp and his daughter, Executive VP of Sales and Business Development Christina Armentano; Robert Weisz, CEO of RPW Group, and his daughter, VP of Operations Alexandra Weisz; as well as Houlihan-Parnes Realtors' Managing Partner James Houlihan and his daughter, Senior Director and Council Christina L. Houlihan.